rinta-git/my-interview-prep/README.md

 • What is the box model in CSS?

 For very element, a box is wrapped around them.
-It has four parts; content, padding, border, margin.
+It has four parts; content, padding, border, margin.</br>
 Content: Is the area where text & images are incuded.<br />
 padding: A space around content.
 It is transparent.<br />
 Border: A border is surrounded to the padding & content.<br />